-If a student becomes sick at school, they must be picked up by an approved designee within 1 hour of notification, as there is no nurse on site.
+If school staff determines a student is too ill to remain at school, a parent will be notified.
+The student must be picked up by an approved designee within 1 hour of notification, as there is no nurse on site.

-Students who are absent for any part of a school day are not allowed to attend or participate in extracurricular events after-school that same day without written or verbal permission from the Principal or Assistant Principal.
+Students who are absent for any part of a school day are not allowed to attend or participate in extracurricular events afterschool that same day without written or verbal permission from the Principal or Assistant Principal.